RitzyMage/comic-cms/README.md

 ## Installation

 Comic CMS consists of a client and server.
 The client is using [nuxtjs](https://nuxtjs.org); the server is using [express](http://expressjs.com).
-After pulling, run `npm ci` in both directories to install all depenencies.
+After pulling, run `npm ci` in both directories to install all dependencies.

 You'll want to create a `colors.scss` file in `client/assets/scss` with the following content: